Company overview

 At Betty Blocks we recognize multiple types of applications, to read more about the different kinds of applications check out this article.

-Total builders and internal users
+Total builders and active end-users

 Builders are users who have registered in Betty Blocks and have a building role within an application.